-If you get turned down for an insurance policy, your state government will help.
-Each state has a program through which it helps provide last resort insurance options for high risk drivers.
-These insurance programs are typically more expensive and offer only liability coverage, so you should shop around before resorting to getting your insurance through the state.
+Even though Progressive insures drivers with a DUI, you may get turned down if you have more than one DUI or a DUI plus other significant risk factors.
+In this case, your state government will help.
+Each state has a program that allows drivers who cannot find car insurance coverage elsewhere to get a policy.
+These insurance programs are typically more expensive and only offer the state’s minimum required coverage, so you should shop around before resorting to getting your insurance through the state.

 Progressive offers non-owner SR-22 insurance, but you have to call 1-866-749-7436 to get a personalized quote and find out the cost.
 Progressive does not offer online quotes for non-owner SR-22 insurance.